Lee Jae-sung: Holstein Kiel

 In July 2018, Lee joined 2.
 Bundesliga club Holstein Kiel on a three-year deal until 30 June 2021.
 The transfer fee paid to Jeonbuk was reported as €1.5 million.
-He played his first game against Hamburger SV on 4 August, and was named the player of the matchday by leaving a deep impression on Kicker with two assists.
+He played his first game against Hamburger SV on 4 August, and was named the player of the matchday by leaving a deep impression on kicker with two assists.

 After the end of the 2019–20 season, his goal against Karlsruher SC was selected as Kiel's Goal of the Season.

 On 13 January 2021, he played full time and scored the fourth penalty in a 2020–21 DFB-Pokal match, where Kiel won 6–5 on penalties after drawing 2–2 against Bayern Munich.
 Afterwards, Kiel reached the semi-finals of DFB-Pokal for the first time in history, but they were eliminated by Borussia Dortmund.

 Kiel also finished third in the 2020–21 2.
 Bundesliga, qualifying for the promotion play-off.
 In the two-legged play-off, Lee scored a goal and provided an assist, contributing to all two of Kiel's goals, but they lost 5–2 on aggregate to Köln.

 Mainz 05

 In July 2021, Lee joined Bundesliga club Mainz 05 on a three-year deal until 30 June 2024.

-After the first half of the 2021–22 season, Lee was ranked 10th in attacking midfielder rankings of Kicker.

-In February 2023, Lee led Mainz to three Bundesliga victories by having three goals and two assists.
-He was named the player of the 22nd matchweek by Kicker, and was nominated for the Bundesliga Player of the Month.
+Lee was named the player of the 22nd matchday by kicker after dominating Borussia Mönchengladbach including a goal and an assist on 24 February 2023.
+In that month, he was nominated for the Bundesliga Player of the Month by leading Mainz to three Bundesliga victories as well as having three goals and two assists, but lost to Julian Brandt.
+He was also nominated for the Bundesliga Team of the Season because of his steady performance during the 2022–23 season, but failed to be selected.

+Lee seemed lethargic while Mainz earned only one win in the first half of the 2023–24 season, but he played a key role in saving his team from relegation during the second half of the season.

+Lee scored two goals in a 2–1 win over Bayern Munich on 14 December 2024, leading Bayern to their first defeat in the 2024–25 Bundesliga.
+During the 2024–25 season, he had seven goals and six assists (ten assists according to the standard of kicker) in 33 league appearances, helping Mainz qualify for the 2025–26 UEFA Conference League.

+After coming on as a 60th minute substitute in a league phase match of the 2025–26 Conference League on 6 November 2025, Lee had one assist and the winning goal, converting Fiorentina's 1–0 lead into Mainz's 2–1 win.
+The goal was his first goal at UEFA competitions excluding qualifiers.